-The remaining topographic and survey work including the second phase subsurface investigations shall be initiated at the beginning of Phase B. These services are typically procured directly by DFMS although those services may be included as a part of the Architect-Engineer’s contract.
+The remaining topographic and survey work including the second phase subsurface investigations shall be initiated at the beginning of Phase B. These services are typically procured directly by DFMS Project Management although those services may be included as a part of the Architect-Engineer’s contract.

 503.2 Actions Taken: During Phase B, DFMS shall: